.NET HELP

 IronPDF: C# PDF Library

-IronPDF is a versatile library for C# developers, designed to simplify the process of creating, editing, and extracting PDF documents within .NET applications.
+The IronPDF library for .NET is a versatile tool for C# developers, designed to simplify the process of creating, editing, and extracting PDF documents within .NET applications.
 IronPDF has the ability to easily generate PDFs from HTML strings, URLs, or ASPX files, offering a high level of control over the PDF creation and manipulation process.
 Additionally, IronPDF supports advanced features like adding headers and footers, watermarking, and encryption, making it a comprehensive solution for handling PDFs in .NET applications.

 Example of IronPDF with OOP